saifullah0317/PasswordGenerator-npm-package/README.md

 # test-data-generator
-Generates random data about persons (like what your'e storing information about, students, teachers, employees, etc.)
+Generates random data about persons (like what your'e storing information about, students, teachers, employees, etc.) that can be used for testing purposes.
 ## Installation
 To use this package in your project.
 Install by running command